 - On the question of making investigations more effective, it suggests the setting up of a State Security Commission, as recommended by the NPC, to insulate the police from political pressure.

 - It has expanded the definition of rape to include all forms of forcible penetration, is eclipsed by the indifference to most of the concerns of the women’s movements.
-The committee does not favor the death penalty for rapists.
+The committee does not favour the death penalty for rapists.
 The report states that wherever the death penalty is a possible punishment it should be replaced with life imprisonment without commutation or remission.